Phoenix, KwaZulu-Natal: 2021 KZN riots

 Following the imprisonment of former president Jacob Zuma for contempt of court, riots broke out in KwaZulu-Natal on July 9, 2021.
 Phoenix was among the towns affected.
 Shops were looted and property was vandalised.
 Due to a lack of police response during the riots, citizen militias formed to patrol the town and set up roadblocks to prevent rioters from entering the area and looters from absconding with stolen goods.
 Physical altercations then occurred between the Phoenix community and interlopers from the nearby predominantly black community of Inanda.
-Police Minister Bheki Cele claimed that 20 deaths happened in Phoenix as a result of such clashes.
+Police Minister Bheki Cele claimed that 20 deaths occurred in Phoenix as a result of such clashes.

 The riots exacerbated racial tensions between the Indian and black communities in the area, and led to accusations of racism at the Indian community by the black community.

 Fake reports of further violence and killings sprung up on social networks in the aftermath.
 Following the unrest, supporters of Zuma marched to protest the Phoenix killings.

 Places in Phoenix

-Until the early 1990s, Phoenix was divided into 'units' by the local government.
-These units have since been given street and area names, such as: